alexsanduk/pLyX/README.md

 ## Installation
 ### Windows
+* Get package:
+  * download zipped version of this package [here](https://github.com/alexsanduk/pLyX/archive/master.zip).
+  * unzip the archive to a convenient location.
+  * Launch command prompt and go to the root of the unzipped folder (should contain file `requirements.txt`).
 * Python:
   * Download and run the Python 2.7 installer (either the "Windows x86 MSI Installer" or "Windows x86-64 MSI installer").
   * Open the Windows Start menu.